Your Health: Diseases Caused by Mosquitoes

 - Eastern Equine Encephalitis (EEE)

 Mosquito Hunters also follows the Department of Public Health websites for the latest information.

 The good news is that you have the power to take control of your own backyard, which will diminish the spread of mosquito and tick-borne diseases, including Zika and West Nile Virus.
-Together with Mosquito Hunters, we can reduce your family’s exposure to mosquitoes, fleas, ticks and the related health risks that they carry.
+Together with Mosquito Hunters, we can reduce your family’s exposure to mosquitoes and ticks and the related health risks that they carry.

 What Did Your Mosquito Hunter Do Today?

 Every treatment from Mosquito Hunters include these five steps:

 While a Mosquito Management Program is comprehensive and no treatment can keep away every single mosquito, just let us know if you’d like us to come back within 21 days post-treatment and we promise to re-treat your property for free!

 12 tips & tricks for keeping mosquitoes & ticks away